Leptogenesis in an anomaly-free $\mathrm{U}(1)$ extension with higher-dimensional operators: Collider prospects: RHN pair production

 \textbf{Parameter scan:} To obtain the allowed parameter space of our model, we have used the above-mentioned data and performed a random scan over the two free parameters - $g_z$ and $z_Q$ for fixed benchmark values of $M_{Z'}=2.5,~3.0,~3.5$ TeV.
 As mentioned earlier since the dilepton resonance search data provides the most stringent bounds, we recast the 95\% confidence level upper limit on $\sigma\times BR$ obtained in~\cite{Aad:2019fac,Sirunyan:2021khd} as functions of $M_{Z'}$.
 After obtaining the allowed parameter space, we try to find out the parameter region which can be probed with our desired same-sign dilepton signature at the HL-LHC.
-Since, this channel is almost background free, we naively expect that the observation of 50 signal events might be enough to achieve $5\sg$ discovery significance.
+Since this channel is almost background free, we naively expect that the observation of 50 signal events might be enough to achieve $5\sg$ discovery significance.
 We estimate the number of signal events in the following way.

 Here, $\sg_{pp\to Z'}$ is the NLO corrected production cross section of $Z'$ at the 14 TeV LHC with QCD $K$-factor is taken to be $1.3$.
 Both $Z'\to N_1N_1$ and $Z'\to N_2N_2$ are included in $BR_{Z'\to N_{1,2}N_{1,2}}$.
 The same-sign dilepton BRs of RHNs are denoted by $BR^{SS}_{N_{1,2}\to W\ell}$.
-We have seen that in large region of the free Yukawa couplings, BRs of RHNs to $W\mu$ mode is large while the $We$ mode suppressed.
-We have only considered the hadronic decays of $W$ which has BR of 67.6\%.
+We have seen that in a large region of the free Yukawa couplings, BRs of RHNs to $W\mu$ mode is large while the $We$ mode is suppressed.
+We have only considered the hadronic decays of $W$ which has a BR of 67.6\%.
 To make a conservative estimate, we have also included a selection cut-efficiency of our signal including detector effects.
 This turned out to be around 30\% from our basic analysis.
-Finally, the number of events are estimated for $\mc{L}=3$ ab$^{-1}$ integrated luminosity.
+Finally, the number of events is estimated for $\mc{L}=3$ ab$^{-1}$ integrated luminosity.
 In Fig.~\ref{fig:7}, we have shown our results of random scan over $g_z$ and $z_Q$ where we have chosen three benchmark masses of $Z'$.
-These regions can be probed at the HL-LHC in the same-sign dilepton channel originate from the RHN pair production through $Z'$. are allowed by the dilepton resonance search data.
+These regions can be probed at the HL-LHC in the same-sign dilepton channel originating from the RHN pair production through $Z'$ and are allowed by the dilepton resonance search data.
 As we increase $M_{Z'}$, to achieve the same sensitivity, we need a higher $g_z$ value to enhance the $Z'$ production cross section.
 Note that the limit of $g_z$ is also mass-dependent - the heavier the mass is the higher the value of $g_z$ is allowed.
 This is the reason why the green regions which are for $M_{Z'}=3.5$ TeV in Figs.~\ref{fig:7a}, \ref{fig:7c} and \ref{fig:7d} are bigger compared to lower benchmark masses.